JakeSSRN/LLM-Wiki/README.md

 **H number (head quantization)** - Similar to K quants, but for EXL2 files.
 Compresses only certain layers, typically attention heads, while leaving other layers less or uncompressed.

 **QUIP#** (Quantization with Incoherence Processing) - a 2-bit quantization method that hugely reduces degradation.
 Uses incoherent matrices, lattice codebooks, and adaptive rounding.
 Essentially makes 2-bit quants worthwhile.
+See "Modifying Models" section for descriptions of these techniques.

-**SqueezeLLLM** - quantization method that intelligently applies dense and sparse quantization, incoherent matrices, lattice codebooks, and adaptive rounding (see above).
+**SqueezeLLLM** - quantization method that intelligently applies dense and sparse quantization, incoherent matrices, lattice codebooks, and adaptive rounding.

 # File Types
 **FP16** - the original, unquantized format of most models.
 Highest inference quality, massive resource use.
 Currently required for training LoRAs.